The fundamental group of reductive Borel-Serre and Satake compactifications: The Bruhat-Tits buildings

 Choose an inner product on $V$ which is invariant under the Weyl group $W$; the resulting metric on $A$ may be transferred to any apartment by using the action of $\G(k_v)$.
 These metrics fit together to give a well-defined metric on $X_{v}$ which is invariant under $\G(k_{v})$ \cite{BruhatTits1}*{(7.4.20)} and complete \cite{BruhatTits1}*{(2.5.12)}.
 Given two points $x$, $y\in X_v$, there exists an apartment $gA$ of $X_v$ containing them \cite{BruhatTits1}*{(7.4.18)}.
 Since $gA$ is an affine space we can connect $x$ and $y$ with a line segment, $t \mapsto tx + (1-t)y$, $ t \in [0,1]$; this segment is independent of the choice of apartment containing the two points and in fact is the unique geodesic joining $x$ and $y$.

 \begin{prop}[\cite{BruhatTits1}*{(7.4.20)}] The mapping $t \mapsto tx + (1-t)y$ of $[0,1] \times X_{v} \times X_{v} \rightarrow X_{v}$ is continuous and thus $X_{v}$ is contractible. \end{prop}

-In fact it follows from \cite{BruhatTits1}*{(3.2.1)} that $X_v$ is a $\CAT(0)$-space.
-(Recall that a $\CAT(0)$-space is a metric space where the distance between any two points is realized by a geodesic and every geodesic triangle is thinner than the corresponding triangle of the same side lengths in the Euclidean plane; see \cite{BH} for a comprehensive discussion of $\CAT(0)$-spaces.)
-Besides affine buildings such as $X_v$, another important class of $\CAT(0)$-spaces are the simply connected, non-positively curved Riemannian manifolds such as $X_\infty$.
+In fact it follows from \cite{BruhatTits1}*{(3.2.1)} that $X_v$ is a $\CAT(0)$-space\,\footnote{Recall that a $\CAT(0)$-space is a metric space where the distance between any two points is realized by a geodesic and every geodesic triangle is thinner than the corresponding triangle of the same side lengths in the Euclidean plane; see \cite{BH} for a comprehensive discussion of $\CAT(0)$-spaces.
+Besides affine buildings such as $X_v$, simply connected, non-positively curved Riemannian manifolds such as $X_\infty$ are $\CAT(0)$-spaces.}.